Election poster

 The inciting incident occurs at 12 minutes when Tracy Flick announces her candidacy for student body president.
 Jim is disturbed by the prospect of her running unopposed, seeing her as an embodiment of blind ambition without ethics..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Jim actively recruits popular but dim jock Paul Metzler to run against Tracy, deliberately sabotaging the democratic election.
+This demonstrates the protagonist's commitment to Jim actively recruits popular but dim jock Paul Metzler to run against Tracy, deliberately sabotaging the democratic election.
 He crosses from observer to active manipulator., moving from reaction to action.

 At 51 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Structural examination shows that this crucial beat Jim impulsively kisses his neighbor Linda, beginning an affair that will destroy his marriage.
 His moral corruption is now complete in both professional and personal spheres., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 76 minutes (74% through) represents the emotional nadir.
 Here, Alone in his classroom counting ballots, Jim sees two discarded votes for Paul that would change the election result.
-He faces his moment of ultimate moral choice while his life crumbles around him., illustrates the protagonist at their lowest point.
+He faces his moment of ultimate moral choice while his life crumbles around him., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 82 minutes initiates the final act resolution at 79% of the runtime.
 Jim is caught when a janitor finds the discarded ballots in the trash.
 His cheating is exposed, leading to his termination from Carver High and complete professional disgrace., demonstrating the transformation achieved throughout the journey.